jitang-github/asegrm/README.md

 - .trees.lac.npy: Ancestry info for the leaves in the trees.
 This file just needs to be generated once when running asegrm multiple times, each with a different target ancestry.

 - .trees.lac.skipped_trees: The trees with leaves spanning more than one ancestry are skipped when generating the .trees.lac.npy file and have no contribution to constructing ancestry-specific GRM.
 This file records the proportion of these trees.

+Otherwise, asegrm will output files with the following suffixs:

+- .trees.asegrm.npy and .trees.asegrm.mu.npy: Intermediate files used when running the *merge* step to generate the final ancestry-unaware GRM.

+- .trees.asegrm.log: Log file

 ### Running *merge* step